AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

 ## Data Source

-Coffee is the second most consumed beverage IN THE WORLD (behind tea, but ahead of soda and beer), at a rate of about 2.25 billion cups a day (https://www.statista.com/statistics/292595/global-coffee-consumption/).
+Coffee is the second most consumed beverage IN THE WORLD (behind tea, but ahead of soda and beer), at a rate of about 2.25 billion cups a day (footnote 1).
 There are a variety of factors that make up the differences between coffee beans.
 A non-exhaustive list of factors includes:
  - Ratings for aroma, acidity, flavor, aftertaste, body,
  - Agtron score (an agtron machine reflects light on a sample of coffee to objectively assign a number for roast color)
  - price